 When a car loan is received, it is in the amount of the purchase price of the vehicle with a set amount of interest added to the total.
 This total is then broken into convenient and equal monthly payments.
 This makes it easy for individuals to pay off the loan since they have the same amount due each month.

 When getting financing for a vehicle, there are several options available.
 Some offer better interest rates or incentives, and others work better for individuals who have less-than-perfect credit scores.

-There are many dealerships that offer financing through them.
+Dealership financing is the best option for those who do not want to roam around to different places to get their work done.
+There are many car dealers in Christchurch that offer financing through them.
 This can make it easier for individuals to buy and finance their vehicles in one location.
 Both new and used car dealerships can offer programs that are attractive to their customers.
 These can include:

 - Buy Here, Pay Here.
 This type of financing is done through the dealership itself.
 Often, these are used car facilities that provide an easy payment plan for the buyer of a vehicle.
 Many offer payments that can be easily paid at the dealership.